amckennafoster/nbidata/docs/upload/upload.md

 - Additional Keywords
 - **If this was an NBI grant,** add the keyword "nbi grant".

+If there is an "Additional keyword" that should be added to the list that appears in the metadata form that Wranglers use, add it to each appropriate list in the Controlled-Vocabulary Google sheet in the Google Drive.
+Follow the specific directions in the [Specifications & Technical Details](https://nantucketbiodiversity.github.io/NBIdigitalrepo/specs/). section.

 ## Additional notes
 Add anything relevant, but you can usually ignore.